rohitkumarxyz/stockv1-leads-page/EMAIL_SETUP.md

-# Email Setup Guide for StockGo Lead Form
+# Email Setup Guide for TradeStock Lead Form

-This guide explains how to set up email functionality for the StockGo lead form using Brevo (formerly Sendinblue) email service.
+This guide explains how to set up email functionality for the TradeStock lead form using Brevo (formerly Sendinblue) email service.

 ## Overview